Postmodern marketing: Strategies

-Integrated Marketing Campaigns
+Integrated marketing campaigns

 A cornerstone of postmodern marketing is the integrated marketing campaign.
 Integrated marketing campaigns combine multiple channels of marketing materials such as email, print displays, social media and sales promotions to maintain a consistent message across the entire campaign.
 This marketing strategy is effective in postmodern marketing because it maximizes the abilities of each department.
 Integrated marketing campaigns are most effective in postmodern marketing because of the widespread use of social media.
 Digital advertising through social media and email is the most effective tool to reach postmodern consumers.

 Individualism

 Traditional marketing has seen a stronger focus on the individual.
 Marketing materials become individualized under postmodern marketing strategies due to the mass adoption of the Internet.
 The individual consumer becomes most important to postmodern marketers because of the consumer's increasing dependence on the Internet for their exposure of marketing materials.
 In a postmodern society, the Internet is a prime marketing tool because it is the platform where consumers receive branded content.
 This feature of the Internet allows marketers to individualize and personalize branded content to consumers.